-Pop some steroid-free antimicrobial ointme on after cleaning and finally, bandage the area, taking care not to tie it too tight and restrict blood flow.
+Pop some steroid-free antimicrobial ointment on after cleaning, and finally, bandage the area, taking care not to tie it too tight and restrict blood flow.
 This prevents your dog from licking the wound and gives the ointment a chance to do its work.

 The bandage should be left on for a minimum of 10 minutes, perhaps more if your dog continues trying to lick the wound.
 Continue cleaning the wound this way twice or thrice daily.
 It may be a good idea to have an assistant on hand to distract your dog as you clean the wound.

 If your dog’s wound is more serious than a minor abrasion, is deep, bleeding excessively, starts to swell up, or shows signs of infection, then it’s time to head to the vet for treatment.